liweisu0/blog/blog/job-search-journey.md

 As I didn't know what to do, sleeping on bed in the dark rent house everyday, my dad called me and told me that there is a job in Guangzhou Joysim, then I went it.
 It was late November, 2024.

+Well, not bad, uh?
+At least I have some money could feed myself.

+After these and that, I slowly know what I want, and what I truly interested in.

 *Tags: #Career #JobSearch #PersonalGrowth*